-Before the unit is registered, PASA availability for a new scheduled production unit is estimated based on participant information regarding the commercial use date and seasonal capacity.
-The Generator information page reports this information.
+Before the unit is registered, PASA availability for a committed new scheduled generating production unit is estimated based on participant information regarding the commercial use date and seasonal capacity.
+The Generator information page reports this information8.

-The unit is entered into a Future Generation table that is referenced during modelling to include all "new but not registered" units.
+The unit is entered into a Future Generation table that is referenced during modelling to include all "committed new but not registered" units.
 Once the unit is registered, it is removed from the Future Generation table.

 Participants are responsible for submitting MT PASA unit data to AEMO once registered.
+In the case of scheduled generators, the Generator, that owns the unit is then responsible for submitting MT PASA unit offer data to AEMO.

-In the case of semi-scheduled production units and large non-scheduled generators, AEMO applies availability traces for the unit for use in modelling, developed using an approach consistent with existing semi-scheduled participants.
+In the case of semi-scheduled generating units and large non-scheduled generators, AEMO applies availability traces for the unit for use in modelling, developed through either: